jeffreyadams/atlasofliegroups-docs/basics.rst

 ==================

-This document will tell you about :code:`atlas`'s syntax.
-To learn about how to launch code:`atlas` see :ref:`run_atlas`.
+This document will tell you about :code:`atlas`s syntax.
+To learn about how to launch :code:`atlas` see :ref:`run_atlas`.

 Basic Operations